reverieline/DevOpsCourse/01/ansible/README.md

 # Ansible playbook to deploy Emoji Flask App
-## Run
+## Notes
 Edit inventory.yaml to adapt playboot to your environment.

-By default it assumed that target hosts have already ssh key transfered.
+By default it assumed that target hosts have already ssh keys transfered.
-To override this behavior, the next host variables should be set:
+Otherwise, the corresponding variables should be set to enable password authorization:
 ```yaml
 all:
   hosts: